-\begin{rem}[Soft-constrained optimal control problem] \phantom{We} In the present article, we omit the design of tailored terminal penalties and terminal constraints.
-Hence, OCP~\eqref{ocp} is not guaranteed to be recursively feasible in the presence of state constraints.
+\begin{rem}[Soft-constrained optimal control problem] \phantom{We} Since we omit the design of tailored terminal penalties and terminal constraints, OCP~\eqref{ocp} is not guaranteed to be recursively feasible in the presence of state constraints.
 Therefore, we introduce a scalar slack variable $s_i \geq 0$ as an additional decision variable for each robot, cf. \citep[Eq.
 3.91]{Maciejowski2002}.
 We then replace any hard inequality constraint $[h_i(z_i)]_p$ in~\eqref{nlp:ineq} corresponding to a state constraint by the soft inequality constraint $[h_i(z_i)]_p \leq s_i$.
-The slack $s_i>0$ is penalized by adding $c s_i^\top s_i$ with $c \gg 0$ to~\eqref{nlp:obj}.
+The slack $s_i$ is penalized by adding $c s_i^2$ with $c \gg 0$ to~\eqref{nlp:obj}.
 Note that the soft-constrained problem obtained this way is always feasible. $\square$

 \end{rem}